shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/background-threading-on-android.md

 ### enableBackgroundThreading(boolean)

-Method used to enable or disable the Background Threading feature flag, based on which the AdRequests will be executed on or off the background thread.
+You can use this method to enable or disable the background threading feature flag, based on which the AdRequests will be executed on or off the background thread.
 By default, the boolean value for the method is set to false (which uses AsyncTask of Android).
-To enable the feature of background threading, the value needs to be set as true in the method.
+To enable the feature of background threading, set the value to true.

 ```
 /**